Chapter 7: The Thread Never Broke

 What Does This Mean for You?

-Summary: From the apostles (31 AD) to Ethiopian Christians who never submitted to Rome, from Waldensians burned in Alpine valleys to Russian peasants exiled to Siberia, the seventh-day Sabbath survived.
-The pattern is clear: wherever Scripture was read without institutional interference, people discovered the same truth.
+Summary: From the apostles (31 AD) to Ethiopian Christians who never submitted to the Catholic Church, from Waldensians burned in Alpine valleys to Russian peasants exiled to Siberia, the seventh-day Sabbath survived.
+Wherever Scripture was read without institutional interference, people discovered the same truth.
 The remnant was never the majority, but it never disappeared.
 Jesus promised the gates of hell would not prevail.
-They haven't.
-You're reading this because someone, somewhere, paid the cost to preserve the thread.
+They haven’t.
+You’re reading this because someone, somewhere, paid the cost to preserve the thread.
 Now it runs through you.